 - Central Texas: Drought and heat tolerance are needed here.
-Many find that buffalo and St. Augustine varieties deliver.
+Many find that buffalo and St. Augustine varieties deliver good results.

 - West Texas: The arid desert climate presents a challenge for most grasses.
 With high heat, saline water, alkaline soil, and blazing sunlight, most turf grasses don’t stand a chance.
 That's why Bermuda grass and buffalo grass are smart choices for people in West Texas.
 These grasses can thrive in the heat and deal with the lack of water in this region.

 - East Texas: In the piney woods of East Texas, grasses that have adapted to moist areas and have some degree of shade tolerance work best.
 Carpet grass and centipede grass both do well.

 - Panhandle: Buffalo grass and tall fescue remain green year-round in this region.